macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

 #### Additional activity stub features

-Details of additional features are not in scope for this high-level overview.
-This section outlines scenarios that could be addressed based on user-driven priorities.
+A _detailed_ discussion of additional features are not in scope for this high-level overview.
+This section merely _outlines_ scenarios that could be addressed based on user-driven priorities.

 ##### Multiple activity implementations in a type